Getting to Know Your Neighborhood: Central Square

 485 Massachusetts Ave.

-This addition to Boston’s hot pot scene has had rave reviews since it opened in 2016.
-Diners first select a broth—the house original, house spicy, or half and half—to simmer their choice of proteins, vegetables, and noodles, among seemingly endless options: lamb shoulder, beef ribeye, shrimp balls, Chinese yam, and udon noodles.
+This addition to Boston’s hot pot scene has earned a faithful following since it opened in 2016.
+Diners first select a broth—the house original, house spicy, or half-and-half—to simmer their choice of proteins, vegetables, and noodles.
+There are seemingly endless options: lamb shoulder, beef rib eye, shrimp balls, Chinese yam, and udon noodles.
 For first-timers, Happy Lamb’s menu has detailed instructions on how to order.
-Be sure to check out Happy Lamb Hot Pot’s new location on Brighton Avenue in Allston, which offers even more dining options.
+Be sure to also check out Happy Lamb’s location on Brighton Avenue in Allston, which offers even more dining options.

 Vialé